William the Silent: Coats of arms and titles

 William used two sets of arms in his lifetime.
 The first one shown below was his ancestral arms of Nassau.
-The second arms he used most of his life from the time he became Prince of Orange on the death of his cousin René of Châlon.
-He placed the arms of Châlon-Arlay as princes of Orange as an inescutcheon on his father's arms.
+The second arms he used most of his life from the time he became Prince of Orange on the death of his cousin René of Chalon.
+He placed the arms of Chalon-Arlay as princes of Orange as an inescutcheon on his father's arms.
 In 1582, William purchased the marquisate of Veere and Vlissingen in Zeeland.
 It had been the property of Philip II since 1567, but had fallen into arrears to the province.
 In 1580, the Court of Holland ordered it sold.
 William bought it as it gave him two more votes in the States of Zeeland.
 He owned the government of the two towns, and so could appoint their magistrates.
 He already had one as First Noble for Philip William, who had inherited Maartensdijk.
 This made William the predominant member of the States of Zeeland.
 It was a smaller version of the countship of Zeeland (and Holland) promised to William, and was a potent political base for his descendants.
 William then added the shield of Veere and Buren to his arms as shown in the third coat of arms below.
 It shows how arms were used to represent political power in general, and the growing political power of William.